Filipino shamans: Resistance against colonial rule

-A few followers of the native shamanism resisted Spanish rule and conversion, especially in areas difficult to reach for Spanish missionaries, like the highlands of Luzon and the interiors of Mindanao.
+A few followers of native shamanism resisted Spanish rule and conversion, especially in areas difficult to reach for Spanish missionaries, like the highlands of Luzon and the interiors of Mindanao.
 In Spanish-controlled areas (especially in the Visayas), entire villages would defy the policies of reducciónes (resettlement) and move deeper into the island interiors at the instigation of their babaylan.
 Shamanistic rituals also continued to be performed secretly in some areas, though these were punished by the Spanish clergy when discovered.

 Open revolts led by shamans were common during Spanish rule.
 Aside from the early revolts in the 17th century, most of these were led by religious leaders who practiced Folk Catholicism rather than true shamanism.

 17th century

 The first recorded armed revolt led by a babaylan was the Tamblot uprising of Bohol in 1621–1622.
 It was led by a male shaman named Tamblot who saw the spread of Catholicism as a threat.
-He rallied around two thousand followers in an effort to "return to the old ways", but his rebellion was crushed by the Spanish authorities with the help of converted native auxiliaries.
+He rallied about two thousand followers in an effort to "return to the old ways", but his rebellion was crushed by the Spanish authorities with the help of converted native auxiliaries.

-Tamblot's revolt inspired another rebellion in neighboring Carigara, Leyte in the same time period.
+Tamblot's revolt inspired another rebellion in neighboring Carigara, Leyte, in the same time period.
 The Bankaw revolt was led by a datu named Bankaw and his son Pagali who was a babaylan.
-Bankaw's rebellion was notable as Bankaw was one of the first converts to Catholicism in the Philippines.
+Bankaw's rebellion was notable, as Bankaw was one of the first converts to Catholicism in the Philippines.
 As a young man, he had formerly welcomed the conquistador Miguel López de Legazpi in 1565 when their expedition first landed on the islands.
 Like Tamblot, Bankaw and Pagali both wanted a return to the old ways.
 Bankaw renounced his Catholic faith and built a temple to a diwata.
 Their rebellion was defeated by the Spanish Governor-general Alonso Fajardo de Entenza.
 Bankaw was beheaded, while Pagali and eighty-one other babaylan were burned at the stake.

-The Tapar rebellion was an uprising in Iloilo, Panay led by a babaylan named Tapar in 1663.
+The Tapar rebellion was an uprising in Iloilo, Panay, led by a babaylan named Tapar in 1663.
 Tapar syncretized native shamanism with Catholic terminology and declared himself "God Almighty" of a new religion.
 He also emulated the ancient asog by dressing up in women's clothing.
 He and his followers killed a Spanish priest and burned the town church before escaping to the mountains.
 Tapar and other leaders of his movement were captured and executed by Spanish and Filipino soldiers.

 18th century

-A religious uprising in 1785 in Ituy (modern Aritao), Nueva Vizcaya was led by a healer named Lagutao.
+A religious uprising in 1785 in Ituy (modern Aritao), Nueva Vizcaya, was led by a healer named Lagutao.
 He claimed that an outbreak of smallpox in northern Luzon was a result of the natives abandoning their ancestral beliefs.
 It was suppressed by neighboring Christian townsmen led by Dominican friars.